Saturday, August 19, 2006

-Dustin Ackley, Bobby Ayala, Miguel Cairo, Ivan Calderon, Ben Davis, Jeff Fassero, Nathan Karns, Casey Kotchman, Dick Pole, Anthony Sanders, Chris Shelton, Ramon Vazquez, Omar Vizquel, Bill Wilkinson
+Dustin Ackley, Bobby Ayala, Miguel Cairo, Ivan Calderon, Ben Davis, Jeff Fassero, Nathan Karns, Casey Kotchman, Dick Pole, Anthony Sanders, Chris Shelton, Tyler Smith, Ramon Vazquez, Omar Vizquel, Bill Wilkinson

 Jose Baez, Tony Bernazard, Mickey Brantley, Tino Martinez, John Moses, Tom Paciorek, Jack Perconte, Lou Piniella (mgr), Steve Stroughter